 The Fellows spend two weeks on campus working closely with IJS archivists and staff.
 Participants gain hands-on experience processing one of the Institute’s multi-faceted collections and preparing a related digital project that can be shared with colleagues and prospective employers.
 There are also seminars with RUL as well as Newark campus administrators, who provide an overview of Rutgers-Newark as the nation’s most diverse university, as well as role of an archive within an urban university library.
 The Program also involves two days of visits to other area archives and institutions, which have included the Schomburg Center for Research in Black Culture, The New York Public Library Archival Processing Center, the Louis Armstrong House Museum and Archive, the Jazz Museum in Harlem, the Carnegie Hall Archive, and the New York Philharmonic Archive at Lincoln Center.
 There are also several social gatherings with IJS staff and area librarians and archivists.
 For a summary of previous fellows please see the 2013, 2014 and 2016 news items.

-The call for applications for the 2017 fellowship will be announced in December 2016.
+The call for applications for the 2018 fellowship will be announced soon.